Devika1612/demo/README.md

 modifing this file 123

-just some updates on branch updates
+again doing mod on top of master